Best Cenotes of the Yucatan Peninsula

 4. Cenote Ik-Kil

-Similar to Cenote Dzitnup, Cenote Ik-Kil is very close to Chichen Itza ~ so if you’re visiting, you’ll want to check this place out, as it’s one of the most popular & photographed cenotes in the Yucatan.
-With popularity, of course, comes crowds ~ so if you’re not a fan of them, then skip this one.
+Similar to Dzitnup, Cenote Ik-Kil is very close to Chichen Itza ~ so if you’re visiting, you’ll want to check this cenote out, as it’s one of the most popular & photographed cenotes in the Yucatan.
+With popularity, of course, comes crowds ~ so if you’re not a fan , then skip this one.

-Even though it will probably be crowded, Cenote Ik-Kil is still likely worth your time because it is strikingly beautiful, with vines reaching all the way from the top of the cenote down to the water.
-It’s also a sacred place for the Mayans, no doubt for its proximity to Chichen Itza; they used it both for relaxation as well as Mayan rituals.
-This cenote is open to the sky & is one of the deepest known cenotes in the Yucatan, at 40 meters (130 feet) deep.
-On site, there is also a restaurant, changing rooms, store, & the Lodge at Chichen Itza is a fantastic place to stay nearby.
+Even though it will likely be crowded, Cenote Ik-Kil is still worth your time, as it’s strikingly beautiful, with vines reaching all the way from the top of the cenote down to the water.
+It’s a sacred place for the Mayans, no doubt for its proximity to Chichen Itza; they used it both for relaxation as well as Mayan rituals.
+Ik-Kil is open to the sky, & is one of the deepest known cenotes in the Yucatan, at 40 meters (130 feet) deep.
+On site, there’s a restaurant, changing rooms, store, & the Lodge at Chichen Itza is a fantastic place to stay nearby.

 Cenote Ik-Kil Information